M. A. Hamid (officer): Books

+Later career

+He served as the President of Bangladesh Handball Federation from 1984 to 2008.He was awarded National Sports Award.

 Personal life

-Hamid's wife, Rani Hamid, is a Woman International Master.
-Their eldest son, Kaiser Hamid, was the captain of the Bangladesh national football team for several years, the second son, Sohel Hamid, was a national squash champion and the youngest son, Bobby Hamid, is a football player.
+Hamid's wife, Rani Hamid, is a Woman International Master chess player.
+Their eldest son, Kaiser Hamid, was the captain of the Bangladesh national football team for several years, the second son, Sohel Hamid, was a national squash champion, and the youngest son, Bobby Hamid, was a football player.

+Awards and decorations

+Death

+He died on 25 July 2008 at the CMH after suffering from liver cirrhosis.